 During your consultation, you can ask about the outlook for your case.
 A good lawyer will be honest and truthfully tell you the chances you have of receiving a positive outcome.
 If things don’t look great, your attorney can at least tell you some alternatives to the harshest penalties and how they can help you avoid the worst-case scenario.

 Learn More from a Federal Criminal Defense Lawyer

 Before you decide which federal criminal defense lawyer you want to hire, ask them enough questions that you are comfortable with their representation.
 You must trust them with personal information, some of which may be incriminating.
 Be honest with your potential lawyer and know that everything you share with them is privileged.

-The federal criminal defense attorneys at Harrison, Hart & Davis, LLC have helped countless people facing federal indictments.
+The federal criminal defense attorneys at Harrison & Hart, LLC have helped countless people facing federal indictments.
 We develop strategic defenses that help our clients get the best outcome possible in their cases.
 Call us today at (505) 295-3261 or contact us online to schedule a consultation.